n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 terms used colloquially in any particular language may vary, however, potentially causing confusion.

 **Matra** is the standard term for a dependent vowel sign.
-In the Bengali language, dependent-vowel signs <!--- that are positioned below the base consonant --> may also be referred to as _kar_ forms — e.g., "i-kar" or "u-kar".
+In the Kannada language, dependent-vowel signs <!--- that are positioned below the base consonant --> may also be referred to as _swara_ forms.

-The term "matra" is also used to refer to the headline above most Bengali letters.
+The term "matra" is also used to refer to the headline above most Kannada letters.
 To avoid ambiguity, the term **headline** is used in most Unicode and OpenType shaping documents.

 **Halant** and **Virama** are both standard terms for the below-base "vowel-killer" sign.
 Unicode documents use the term "virama" most frequently, while OpenType documents use the term "halant" most frequently.
-In the Bengali language, this sign is known as the _hasanta_.
+In the Kannada language, this sign is known as the _hrasva_.

 **Chandrabindu** (or simply **Bindu**) is the standard term for the diacritical mark indicating that the preceding vowel should be nasalized.
-In the Bengali language, this mark is known as the _candrabindu_.
+In the Kannada language, this mark is known as the _candrabindu_.

 Where possible, using the standard terminology is preferred, as the